CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard Deployment Guide.md

 ###LDAP/Active Directory Integration (Optional)###
 With this integration, LDAP/Active Directory will be used to manage user authentication and permissions within CCPD.

 Users will use their LDAP/AD credentials to log into the application.
 LDAP/AD roles and user properties such firstname, lastname and email will be imported.
-If the user doesn't exist in CCPD, he will be created when he logs in, and granted with basic user roles (ROLE_BASIC\_USER and ROLE\_USER).
+If the user doesn't exist in CCPD, he will be created when he logs in, and granted with basic user roles (ROLE_BASIC\_USER and ROLE\_USER) by default, plus additional LDAP Roles.

 ####LDAP Configuration####
 Here is an example of LDAP structure in OpenLDAP: